Hoollongapar Gibbon Sanctuary

 The Hollongapar Gibbon Sanctuary, formerly known as the Gibbon Wildlife Sanctuary or Hollongapar Reserved Forest (হোলোঙাপাৰ গিবন অভয়াৰণ্য), is an isolated protected area of evergreen forest located in Assam, India.
 The sanctuary was officially constituted and renamed in 1997.
 Set aside initially in 1881, its forests used to extend to the foothills of the Patkai mountain range.

 Since then, the forest has been fragmented and surrounded by tea gardens and small villages.
 In the early 1900s, artificial regeneration was used to a develop well-stocked forest, resulting in the site's rich biodiversity.
-The Hollongapar Gibbon Sanctuary contains India's only gibbons – the hoolock gibbons, and Northeastern India's only nocturnal primate – the Bengal slow loris.
+The Hollongapar Gibbon Sanctuary contains India's only ape and gibbon species – the hoolock gibbons, and Northeastern India's only nocturnal primate – the Bengal slow loris.

-The upper canopy of the forest is dominated by the hollong tree (Dipterocarpus macrocarpus), while the nahar (Mesua ferrea) dominates the middle canopy.
+The upper canopy of the forest is dominated by the hollong tree (Dipterocarpus retusus), while the nahar (Mesua ferrea) dominates the middle canopy.
 The lower canopy consists of evergreen shrubs and herbs.
 The habitat is threatened by illegal logging, encroachment of human settlements, and habitat fragmentation.

 History

 Hollongapar reserved forest as a potential wildlife sanctuary was identified in late 1980s during a primate survey.
 The Hollongapar Gibbon Sanctuary is located in the civil district of Jorhat in Assam, India.
-Set aside as a "Reserve Forest" (RF) on 27 August 1881, it was named after its dominant tree species, hollong or Dipterocarpus macrocarpus.
+Set aside as a "Reserve Forest" (RF) on 27 August 1881, it was named after its dominant tree species, hollong or Dipterocarpus retusus.
 At the time, it was considered an "integral part" of the foothill forests of the Patkai mountain range.

 Although the sanctuary is currently completely surrounded by tea gardens and a few small villages, it used to connect to a large forest tract that ran to the state of Nagaland.
 The protected area started with 206 ha and then shrank in 1896 as sections were de-reserved.
 As tea gardens began to emerge between 1880 and 1920, and villages were established during the 1960s to rehabilitate people from Majuli and adjoining areas who had lost their lands to floods, the forest became fragmented and the reserve became isolated from the foothills.

 Historically, sporadic evergreen trees covered the area along with Bojal bamboos (Pseudostachyum sp.).
 In 1924, artificial regeneration was introduced in an attempt to develop well-stocked, even-aged forest.
 These plantations along with the natural vegetation subsequently created a forest stocked with a rich variety of flora and fauna (biodiversity).
 During the 1900s, forest areas were added to the reserve, eventually totaling 2098.62 ha by 1997.
 However, the sanctuary remains fragmented into five distinct segments.

 On 30 July 1997, in notification no. FRS 37/97/31, the sanctuary was constituted under the civil district of Jorhat and named it the "Gibbon Sanctuary, Meleng" after the only apes found in India: the hoolock gibbons (genus Hoolock).
 It is the only sanctuary in India named after a primate due to its distinction for containing a dense hoolock gibbon populations.
 On 25 May 2004, the Assam Government correctly renamed it as the "Hollongapar Gibbon Sanctuary" through notification no. FRP 37/97/20.